Law Clerk/Intern Position Description

 The Office of the District Attorney represents the People of the State of California in some civil and in all criminal proceedings.
 The mission of the Office of the District Attorney is to enhance public safety and welfare and create a sense of security in the community through vigorous enforcement of criminal and civil laws in a just, honest, efficient and ethical manner.

 Duties will vary depending upon qualifications and academic level of the applicant.
-Law Clerk positions are reserved for law school students, and Legal Assistant positions are reserved primarily for undergraduate students.
+Law Clerk positions are reserved for law school students, and Legal Assistant Internships are reserved primarily for undergraduate students/recent graduates.

 Applicants must be enrolled in an accredited college/university or law school, majoring in Law, Criminal Justice, Paralegal Studies, Philosophy, Political Science, Social Ecology or related fields.
 Recent graduates will be considered.